 Most pieces piece are placed in a custom stand now created by me.
 My Dad spent the last two years teaching me how to make them by myself.
 It’s not nearly as much fun as working with Dad but at least I’m equipped to make them now and truth be told, he still helps me out with thorny metal design problems.
 The stands frame my work, thereby allowing the light to shine through the translucent glass to showcase each piece.

-All components of my work are created domestically from the sheet glass that is hand poured in Oregon to my kilns which were made in Ohio and Texas to the steel rod out of Tennessee and Illinois used for the stands and the stands themselves which are hand crafted in Fletcher, Ohio and in Beaufort, SC to where it all comes together into a single art piece in Beaufort, South Carolina. .
+All components of my work are created domestically from the sheet glass that is hand poured in Oregon to my kilns which were made in Ohio and Texas to the steel rod out of Tennessee and Illinois used for the stands and the stands themselves which are hand crafted by my Dad and me in South Carolina where it all comes together into a single art piece in Beaufort, South Carolina. .

 >Fine Kiln-Formed Glass by Kathy Oda